TUDelft-IN4303-2014/assignments/milestone2-analysis/day9.md

 * `Success(t)` requires that task `t` has at least one result.
 * `Multiple(t)` requires that task `t` has at least two results.

-The message `msg` will only be shown if the requirements of all triggers are fullfilled.
+The message `msg` will only be shown if the requirements of all triggers are fulfilled.

 ### Update Spoofax